 When you need a break from the hustle and bustle of London life – and boy do we need that sometimes – then the gorgeous British countryside is always a pretty good bet.
 Luckily for us, there are plenty of rural spots within a couple of hours drive of London, which are perfect for both camping and glamping.
-With the current heatwave that’s rumoured to be hotter than Tenerife this week, we figured that now was the best time to give you a go-to camping around London guide.
+With the last days of Summer now with us (sigh), we figured that now was the best time to give you a go-to camping around London guide.
 Here’s our rundown of 10 of the best places to go camping near London:

 1. Woodfire Camping at Firle, East Sussex